samtal/wokwi-docs/docs/guides/serial-monitor.md

 }
 ```

-When you add a  `"serialMonitor"` section, either add it after the last item in diagram.json, or make sure to add a comma after the closing curly brace.
+When you add a  `"serialMonitor"` section, add it after the last item in diagram.json and make sure to add a comma after the previous closing curly brace.
 You can find a complete example [here](https://wokwi.com/projects/308893120796295745).

 ### Display